-Debra Bustin's Installation Series project incorporates elements of sculpture, painting, and printmaking.
-Her concept is the universe as a side show.
-In the centre of the main gallery, a pillar, transformed into a tree, holds up the sky—a dyed muslin cloth draped from the ceiling.
-Each corner of the room contains a focal work.
-In one, it’s a swirl of white birds on the muslin 'sky', above a garden-like installation.
-In another, the work makes reference to Tangaroa, the Māori god of the sea.
-(It's the beginning of Bustin's interest in Maori mythology.)
-In the second, smaller gallery is a yellow tent-piece, titled The Universe, which contains a mechanised sculpture that spins around.
-A third room contains an interactive tent work, Be Alive.
-The viewer must dress in costume to experience the work, which contains mirrors.
+Debra Bustin's project incorporates elements of sculpture, painting, and printmaking.
+Its concept—the universe as a side show.
+The pillar in the centre of the main gallery is transformed into a tree that holds up the sky—a dyed muslin cloth draped from the ceiling.
+Each corner of the room contains a key work.
+In one, it’s a swirl of white birds on the muslin 'sky' above a garden.
+In another, Bustin makes reference to Tangaroa, the Māori god of the sea—it's the beginning of her interest in Māori mythology.
+In a second smaller gallery is a yellow tent piece, The Universe, which contains a mechanised sculpture that spins.
+A third space contains an interactive tent work, Be Alive, which contains mirrors.
+The viewer must wear a costume to experience it.
 This is Bustin’s second solo project at Wellington City Art Gallery.
-She was also included in the 1984 exhibition New Women Artists.
+She was also in the 1984 group show New Women Artists.